Marble Raises $9M to Transform Tax Work with AI

 AI-Powered Tax Research Tool

-To demonstrate its capabilities, Marble has launched a free AI‑powered tax research tool that converts complex government tax data into clear, citation‑backed answers for practitioners.
-The company plans to expand into AI agents that can analyze compliance scenarios and eventually automate significant portions of tax preparation workflows.
+Usually, To demonstrate its capabilities, Marble has launched a free AI-powered tax research tool that converts complex government tax data into clear, citation-backed answers for practitioners, and that’s really cool.
+Basically, The tool is very useful, and it’s going to make a big difference in the accounting industry.
+Clearly, You should try it out, and see how it can help you with your tax research.

 Industry Challenges